 The table below shows the dollar range of shares of NMFC's common stock beneficially owned by our portfolio manager.

+Dollar Range of

+Equity Securities

-Name of Portfolio Manager Equity Securities of NMFC(1)(2)
+Name of Portfolio Manager of NMFC(1)(2)

 Robert A. Hamwee over \$1,000,000